 Your reviews and feedback let them improve the app and check if people really like the concept.
 So it’s a win-win scenario: you’re helping them out and earning a little extra cash while doing something you enjoy.

 You can earn a decent amount of income.

 The fees depend on many factors: the website you have signed up for, the developer’s budget, and the kind of testing you’re being asked to do.
 So there’s a big range – maybe $10 for a small and simple job, and $100 for a complicated RPG from a bigger developer.
 I personally have used AppCoiner and they paid out on time and via PayPal.

 Want to get paid for writing slogans?
 You can now get paid for coming up with catchy slogans and selling slogans to companies.

-I have gone through this massive list of 100 creative ways to make money online and just have come across this new and lucrative job for introverts.
+I have gone through this massive list of easy ways to make money online and just have come across this new and lucrative job for introverts.

 Believe it or not, you can get paid to come up with slogans.

 It’s true, and people are really selling slogans to companies for some serious cash.

 - Upload your slogan online, many people use this site.

 - If a company decides to use your slogan, you’ll get paid (you’ve got nothing to lose, but a lot to gain).